pelikan/dhcpd/README.md

   definitely happen after the code has been running for a while, and I had some time off the code base.
 - Respect Max Message Size option.
 Will happen after a while.
-- An easily fetchable list of recently unsatisfied clients (MAC, hostname).
 - Support other operating systems.
 I have working code for Windows + Linux but need to put it all together.
 My previous DHCP server manipulated ARP instead of sending stuff on BPF.
 Then it's valgrind time :-)